 The government has brought certainty of timelines and has rationalized the time required for obtaining licenses required to market medical devices.
 Under the 2017 Rules, an applicant can be certain of the time within which its application will be decided and can also plan the time within which it can expect an audit or inspection to happen because timelines have been assigned to each regulatory function.
 Further, unlike the D&C Rules, the 2017 Rules do not give any scope to the regulators to extend the time-line for coming to a decision for any reason whatsoever.
-For instance, in case of license to manufacture Class C or Class D medical device, the scrutiny of the application is required to submitted within forty five (45) days of the date of the application, the inspection of the manufacturing site is required to be completed before sixty (60) days from the date of the application has to be communicated within forty five (45) days from date of receipt of the inspection report.
+For instance, in case of license to manufacture Class C or Class D medical device, the scrutiny of the application is required to submitted within forty five (45) days of the date of the application of the manufacturing site is required to be completed before sixty (60) days from the date of the application has to be forwarded to the applicant of the inspection on the application has to be communicated within forty five (45) days from date of receipt of the inspection report.
+14

 Similarly, a decision on application to import a medical device is required to be communicated within 9 months from the date of the application irrespective of whether the foreign manufacturing site is inspected or not.
+15

 The 2017 Rules have also introduced the concept of deemed approval in event of non-communication of a decision in application for approval to undertake major change in licensed particulars (the subject of major change in licensed particulars is discussed later in detail).
 If the appropriate licensing authority i.e. the DCGI or the State licensing authority is unable to communicate its decision on the aforesaid application within the stipulated timeline, i.e., forty five (45) days for manufacture, sixty (60) days for import, then such approvals shall be deemed to have been granted.
+16